PavolGrofcik/LystoX/README.md

 ## Dataset
 Dataset consists of histological images of human body, specifically from colon, breast, prostate tissues.
-The tissue was marked with CD3 and CD8 marker, so T-lymphocytes were highlighted as brown cells with brighter blue nuclues.
+The tissue was marked with CD-3 and CD-8 marker, so that T-lymphocytes had been highlighted as brown cells with brighter blue nuclues.
 All images have size 299x299 pixels in *.png* format.

-Examples of dataset with highlihted borders (borders excluded objects of interest).
+Examples of dataset with highlihted borders 15x15 pixels (yellow).
+Note that borders exclude objects of interest.

 ![Logo](https://github.com/PavolGrofcik/LystoX/blob/master/figures/lysto_pilot_11.png)
 ![Logo](https://github.com/PavolGrofcik/LystoX/blob/master/figures/lysto_pilot_14.png)